rid-principles/bDudekCybersecurity.github.io/README.md

 ![compSciMVPic](https://github.com/rid-principles/bDudekCybersecurity.github.io/blob/main/Screenshot%202024-11-17%2010.20.25%20PM.png)

-Wednesday Nov.
+Wednesday, Nov.
 13th
+I started changing my script to include

 Thursday Nov.
 14th
-I tried to apply the -w extension to only search for entire words within my script because I thought this was causing the problem and allowing emails that did not contain SSNs from the company (20 minutes)
+I took a break from the grep command and tried to apply the read command within the script to prompt the user for input(35 minutes) and I worked on the writeups for this week as well.
+(10 min)

+I was not

 Friday Nov.
 15th